chingzchen/blockchain-learning/azfunc/readme.md

 Known Issue
 ===========
-- Function App can only accept Http Get
+- This demo can only accept Http Get